microsoft/dstoolkit-devcontainers/.azuredevops/pull_request_template.md

 * [ ] No PII in logs or output
 * [ ] Made corresponding changes to the documentation
-* [ ] All new packages used are included in requirements.txt
+* [ ] All new packages used are included in pyproject.toml
 * [ ] Functions use type hints, and there are no type hint errors

 ## Pull Request Type